ucbugg/learn.ucbugg/ucbugg/chapters/mini-project-2.md

 ![Time line 1 and 26](/images/mini-project-2/Project2-012.png)

-First, lets start expanding our Time Line ot 72 frames so we have a little bit more time than a single second.
+First, lets start expanding our Time Line to 72 frames so we have a little bit more time than a single second.

 ![Time line settings](/images/mini-project-2/Project2-013.png)